codetojoy/WarO_Java_9_Gradle/README.md

 ### TODO

-* Consolidate build logic in a root-level `build.gradle`
 * The `org.peidevs.waro.base` module exports internals to `org.peidevs.waro.function` for testing.
 This needs to be cleaned up.
 * Run on Travis CI with Gradle Wrapper etc.